14.2. File I/O Prerequisites

 File System Organization

-A Windows file system the root, \, at the top, and sub-directories below.
-A POSIX file system the root, /, at the top, and sub-directories below.
+A Windows file system with the root, \, at the top, and sub-directories below.
+A POSIX file system with the root, /, at the top, and sub-directories below.

 (a)(b)

 Hierarchical or tree-structured file system.
-It is convenient to view the files on a computer as a hierarchy or tree with the root at the top.
+It is convenient to view computer file systems as a hierarchy or tree.
 Each box in the figure represents a directory or folder.
-The top directory is called the root and denoted with a back-slash, \, on Windows computers and a forward-slash, /, on POSIX-compliant systems.
-A sub-directory may have any number of files and sub-directories.
+Unlike arborists, computer scientists organize their trees with the root at the top and the leaves at the bottom.
+The tree's root is denoted with a back-slash, \, on Windows systems and a forward-slash, /, on POSIX-compliant systems.
+A sub-directory may have any number of files and sub-directories, but every name within a directory must be unique.
+Standard directories in both organizations have the same or similar names based on their common use.

 1. A fragment of the Windows file system